eloygplaza/linkedin-skill-assessments-quizzes/json/json-quiz.md

 - [ ] Because it's based on JavaScript.
 - [ ] Because it is derived from SGML.

 #### Q31.
-You need to assemble a list of members, but your JSON is not parsing correctly.
+You need to assemble a list of team members, but your JSON is not parsing correctly.
 How do you change it?

 ```
 {